Learn About Substance Use Disorder IOP

 After submitting your new patient paperwork, an intake specialist reviews your information and calls you directly to do a brief phone assessment of how your specific needs and our services match up.
 As determined by that call, our intake team will set you up with our soonest available appointment.
 In this appointment you will have a chance to meet with a provider who specializes in addiction treatment.

 How Do I Know if I’m Ready for Substance Abuse IOP?

 You will know if you are ready when you have begun the detox process and you are in a stable enough position to function in a group setting.
 You must also be open and willing to face the reality of your situation and how you ended up there.
 Intensive outpatient Programs are similar to individual therapy in that you share your thoughts and feelings.
 Some triggering things may be brought up in discussions.

 This may sound scary but you can’t heal without opening up.
 You must be receptive to advice and enthusiastic about implementing the skills the Sage IOP facilitators will teach you.
 You will learn a lot about yourself and addiction in general.
 At the end of the day, anyone can go to IOP but you have to have an open mind and the determination to change your life.
 These qualities are a must to actually benefit from your program.

 We currently are running IOPs both in-person and online.
 For some people, telehealth IOPs are more accessible than coming into the clinic.
 They are also a good option if you live outside of the Albuquerque area.
 Virtual IOPs will continue through this pandemic period and perhaps after.

-Do I Have to be an Existing Patient to be in IOP?
+Do I Have to be an Existing Patient to be in IOP at Sage?